Dialogues on War Connects College Students and Older Adults through Storytelling

 “I went in December of 1950—the Korean War,” explains one veteran who was drafted into the service.

 A total of seven St. John’s residents recently sat down to share their accounts in a group setting as part of new program called Dialogues on War.
-The moderators for this particular discussion were Michael Lang and Sam Kindron—history students at St. John Fisher College.
+The moderators for this particular discussion were Michael Lang and Sam Kindron—history students at St. John Fisher College (now University).
 “These stories are so important for us to remember and understand,” says Lang as he explains the concept of the program to the men.
 “That’s really why we are doing this.
 To get a dialogue going and keep our collective memory strong.”

 Dr. Carolyn Vacca is the chair of the History Department at St. John Fisher.
 She co-authored the grant for Dialogues on War, which was awarded funding through the National Endowment of the Humanities (NEH).She explains that the program is meant to give each veteran a forum to deliver their own personal accounts of service while providing students—some of whom who are veterans themselves—an opportunity to lead the discussion and absorb the perspectives of men and women who were intimately involved in the war effort throughout the 20th century.
 “We wanted to bring together intergenerational discussions about the ideas of war,” says Dr. Vacca, who also serves as the Monroe County Historian.
 “The idea is to spark discussions about the past—when young people could be drafted into service—and compare that to today where we have an all-volunteer force.”